SakethNannaka/spring-boot-upload-csv-files/README.md

 The Postman API collection has been added. could have added procs in the database, but that would involve storing them, which would be troublesome while you were running them hence used direct queries in dao.
 Before this application can be executed, mysql server must be started.This can be done using xampp or a local MySQL server.
+Logs would be generated at location = /var/temp/demo.log